neuefische/web-exercises/sessions/recap-project-react/part-6/readme.md

 ## Notes

 - 💡 (Optional) You can reuse the `ThemeForm` component instead of creating a new component.
 You need to update the component accordingly to accept default values.
 - Toggling between preview, details and edit form can become quite messy.
-Instead of using a "boolean" state, you can store the current display state as a string (`"preview"`, `"details"` or `"eidt"`).
+Instead of using a "boolean" state, you can store the current display state as a string (`"preview"`, `"details"` or `"edit"`).
 Then use conditional rendering to display only the elements that correspond to that display state:

   ```jsx
     {displayState === "preview" && <ThemePreview ... />}